 Sometimes, trees will lean if too much growth has occurred on top, before the trunk can support the weight.
 This often happens after lawn or garden fertilizing (which is high in nitrogen) causes a rapid rush of leaf growth.
 Depending on the individual tree, weight may be able to be removed by using proper pruning techniques.
 Contact an ISA-certified arborist for pruning.
 The tree will usually resume a more upright position once the extra weight is removed.

-Only dead, diseased or damaged branches should be removed during the first three years after planting.
+Only prune broken, dead, diseased or damaged branches during the first two years after planting.

 As trees grow, they do not necessarily need to be pruned.
 However, if there are complicating issues with branch structure, it is best to correct them when the tree is young.
 Structural pruning is usually done three to five years after planting, depending on species and rate of growth.
 This may include removing branches that cross, grow too closely together or grow in undesirable directions.
 Structural pruning may also be used to correct double or triple leaders - most tree species should only have one main leader (the vertical stem at the top of the trunk).